easystef/covid-webapp/README.md

 v1.4.1
 * Layout made dynamic for single graph per row on phones and two graphs per row on bigger devices

+v1.4.2
+* Graphs made responsive so that they are not truncated when screan size shrinks